EliteMasterEric/krystara-io-i18n/en/privacy.md

 # Privacy Policy

-This page documents how Eric's Gems of War Tools retrieves, stores, and uses data collected from users.
+This page documents how Krystara.io retrieves, stores, and uses data collected from users.

 ## Contents